mattheu/learn-wp/README.md

     - [ ] In the footer of your site, output 5 posts from a single author.
 Output the title and a link to that post.
     - [ ] Update the above query to include only posts in the category 'news' and with the tag 'breaking'.
     - [ ] Pagination.
+- [ ] Add comments to template for single posts.
+Just copy/paste at this point is fine, don't dive in too deeply but try to get an understanding of the functionality and what is possible.
+- [ ] Child themes.
+Create another new theme, that is a child theme of this one and use it to modify some behaviour.

 ## Plugins Intermediate